audiojs/audio/README.md

 ### Audio.load(source, (error, audio)=>{}?)

-Load and decode local or remote audio file, a promise is returned.
-Callback is invoked when data is ready.
+Load and decode local or remote audio file or list of files.
+Callback is invoked when all data is loaded and decoded.
+Returns promise.

 ```js
 // Load remote file, promise style